How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Bulk Storage (Stockpiling)

 The setup: Refrigerate tins at 2–8°C in an airtight container.
 Keep a running log of purchase dates so you use older stock first (FIFO — First In, First Out).
+If you're ordering in bulk from abroad, our buying guide for Europe covers shipping, customs, and how to get the best per-can price.

 Lifespan: Refrigerated unopened tins last 14–17 months.
 Check expiry dates regularly.